axcheron/axcheron.github.io/_htb/09_writeup_sizzle.md

 ## ADCS

 Given we do have a Certificate Authority, maybe it needs a certificate instead of a password.
-Let's see if we can access to *http://10.129.250.238/certsrv/* with our credentials.
+Let's see if we can access to *http://10.129.250.238/certsrv/* with our credentials (`amanda:Ashare1972`).

 ![image-center](/images/htb/htb_sizzle_amanda.png){: .align-center}

-Nice !
-We now need to create a certificate signing request (CSR) to request a certificate. [openssl](https://www.openssl.org/docs/manmaster/man1/openssl.html) is our goto tool here.
+Now we need to create a certificate signing request (CSR) to request a certificate. [openssl](https://www.openssl.org/docs/manmaster/man1/openssl.html) is our goto tool here.
 First, we generate an RSA private key.

 ```bash
 $ $ openssl genrsa -des3 -out amanda.key 2048